 In this post: First day of homeschool printables, traditions and activities to kick off the school year and make it memorable for you and your kids.
+Free Printable First day of school signs for all grades 2019-2020 school year.

 Here we are again starting another school year.
 We always try to make the first day of homeschool fun!
-But first I just want to tell you a bit about our summer.
-You know, it seems like summer just flies by.
-So not fair!

 But, alas, we have had a super fun summer with lots of fun days spent with friends and family.
 Locally we’ve gone to parks, the zoo, the nature preserve, the beach and so many fun days just riding bikes or having water fights in the backyard.